ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

     Set CSVint = New CSVinterface
     With CSVint
         .parseConfig.path = "C:\Sample.csv"
-        .SniffDelimiters .parseConfig                       ' Try to guess delimiters End With
+        Set .parseConfig.dialect = .SniffDelimiters(.parseConfig)  ' Try to guess delimiters
+    End With
     Set StreamReader = New CSVTextStream
     With StreamReader
         .endStreamOnLineBreak = True                               ' Instruct to find line breaks .OpenStream CSVint.parseConfig.path                        ' Connect to CSV file Do
             .ReadText                                              ' Read a CSV chunk
             CSVint.ImportFromCSVString .bufferString, _
                                     CSVint.parseConfig             ' Import a set of records Loop While Not .atEndOfStream                              ' Continue until reach the end of the CSV file.
     End With
     Set CSVint = Nothing
     Set StreamReader = Nothing